dl1bz/deskhpsdr/README.md

 - completed: show own callsign in upper left corner of RX panadapter, callsign is configurable in Radio menu (feature request by CU2ED)
 - completed: show S meter values if using analogue S meter (feature request by CU2ED)
 - completed: if using Hermes Lite 2 TX power slider show now TX output in W (step-size 0.1W) instead of a scale between 0-100
+- completed: add more keyboard shortcuts (feature request by DH0DM)
 - under development: begin implementation to full-automatic control the RxPGA gain if using a Hermes Lite 2
 - completed: merge the new PEAK label feature from piHPSDR into deskHPSDR and add an option for show the peak label as S-Meter values instead of dbm
 - completed: add an option for using 3 Mic profiles, which can save and load different audio settings (CFC, TX-EQ, Limiter, Basebandcompressor) if using different types of Mics with special settings per Mic.
 Load and save is only possible in modes LSB, USB or DSB.
 Other modes are not supported.
 If mode is DIGL or DIGU the access to the RX- and TX-EQ is now blocked, because is it important that the frequency spectrum is not manipulated if using digi modes.
 - under development: implementation of a TCI Server, which emulates a SunSDR2Pro device (successful tested with JTDX, RumLogNG, MacLoggerDX)<br>
-- completed: add an additional serial device interface option, which can switch on the RTS and/or DTR signal line during TUNE function<br>
+- completed: add an additional serial device interface option, which can switch ON the RTS and/or DTR signal line during TUNE function and PTT output (feature request by DD8JM for TUNE and by CU2ED for PTT output)
 - under development: sereral GUI improvements for show additional status infos on the screen<br>
 - under development: make deeper access possible to the whole audio tools like CFC, Compressor, phase rotator for the user<br>
 - completed: add an additional, adjustable up to +20db, AF preamp for increasing mic input level if required<br>